 The Police will often analyse computer equipment themselves.
 Those investigations are highly technical, but it must be appreciated that overworked authorities are all too often seeking to prove guilt and do not have the resources or time to look further.
 Hidden deep in the meta data are sometimes the key strands of a defence – for example in proving the timing of a sent email could be critical.
 Or it may well be that a satellite navigation device is able to assist in proving that the suspect was not where the police say they were at the given time, thus helping with an alibi.
 Such defence focussed in-depth forensic analysis could also assist in determining whether another person has used a computer for nefarious reasons when the police investigation points towards the owner as being responsible.
 Ultimately, the authorities must place the offender at the computer used to commit the offences.
 We can examine for the presence of Trojans and third party access to defeat those assertions.
 At Reeds we have access to some of the UKs top independent computer experts/scientists and these specialists will be instructed to undertake the necessary examinations and prepare reports and give evidence at court, giving you the best possible chance of success.

-For more information about how Reeds can help you, contact a member of Chambers.
-You can also click here to provide us with your details, and a member of Chambers will contact you as soon as possible.
+For more information about how Reeds can help you, contact one of our team.
+You can also click here to provide us with your details, we will contact you as soon as possible.

 General EnquiriesCONTACT US